Last updated on November 19, 2021

 The Legal Sets

 We can contrast Pioneer to Modern in the sense that the oldest set is the Eighth Edition from July 2003, roughly 18 years ago.
-That’s a huge card pool that not all players have access to, however, Pioneer’s oldest set was Return from Ravnica, which was released in October 2012.
+That’s a huge card pool that not all players have access to, however, Pioneer’s oldest set was Return to Ravnica, which was released in October 2012.

 Does this mean that in five more years we could get a new format from more recent sets?
 Only time will tell.
 But, for now, here’s the list of the legal sets for Pioneer: